Skip to Content

 This is a kids only double slide.
 Kids can ride by themselves and only children under 12 years old are allowed to play.

-• The Sunny Day Carousel is located near the front of Cooke’s Monster Land.
+• The Sunny Day Carousel is located near the entrance in Sesame Plaza.

-This is your traditional carousel good for all ages.
+This is your traditional carousel, good for all ages.

 Vapor Trail